 4. Other (rare): Myocarditis, arthritis, nephritis, symptomatic hepatitis, thrombocytopenia, urethritis and/or cystitis (dysuria).

-In immunocompetent patients varicella usually has a mild course and infection confers life-long immunity.
+In immunocompetent patients varicella usually has a mild course and infection confers lifelong immunity.
 In high-risk groups the course of varicella is protracted, more severe, and associated with an increased risk of complications.
-Deaths related to varicella complications are rare (1/50,000 cases; in adults, 1/3000); however, mortality rates are up to 15% in immunocompromised patients and ~40% in pregnant women who develop pneumonia.
+Deaths related to varicella complications are rare (1/50,000 cases; in adults, 1/3000); however, mortality rates are substantially higher in immunocompromised patients, pregnant patients, and neonates.

 1. Vaccination is the key prevention method (see Vaccines: Varicella Zoster (Chickenpox and Shingles)).Evidence 2Strong recommendation (benefits clearly outweigh downsides; right action for all or almost all patients).
 Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to the risk of bias (for adults).
 For children the quality of evidence is high.
 Di Pietrantonj C, Rivetti A, Marchione P, Debalini MG, Demicheli V. Vaccines for measles, mumps, rubella, and varicella in children.
 Cochrane Database Syst Rev. 2021 Nov 22;11(11):CD004407. doi: 10.1002/14651858.CD004407.pub5.
 PMID: 34806766; PMCID: PMC8607336.
 Two doses of varicella-containing vaccine are recommended after 1 year of age given the higher risk of breakthrough infection seen with one-dose regimens.